-Books by Ciaran MacAirt include the critically acclaimed McGurk's Bar Bombing and soon-to-be-released collection of articles and essays, Trope.
+Books by Ciarán MacAirt include the critically acclaimed McGurk's Bar Bombing and his most recent, Trope - Essays and Articles.

 Trope /trəʊp/ noun, a motif; a significant or recurrent theme

 One recurring theme of this collection is that war is dirty and we are diminished by the death of every victim.
 Another is that behind the horror, behind the terror, are human love stories but those who are left behind are starved of truth.
 Information is today’s battlefield and families are once more on the frontline.

 But there is hope.
 Family memories only stretch back a couple of generations and the British state commandeers history but the truth can be discovered in archives if you dig... and keep digging.

 Ciarán MacAirt is an award-winning writer and human rights activist.
 These essays and articles represent a personal journey and find him trudging from the killing fields of World War 1 to the back streets of Belfast where death squads prowled.
 Foreword by Father Sean McManus, renowned activist and author.

 The author is donating ALL profits from the sale of Trope to the charity Paper Trail and its work with victims and survivors.
 Purchase your signed copy here >>